psg-titech/IIST_proof/Agda/README.lagda.md

   → st xs ≡ just ys
   → ∃[ ys' ] (ys' ≺ ys) × (st xs' ≡ just ys')
 ```
-An ST `st` is an *d-Incremental* ST (d-IST), if it is incremental and the length of the output is always `d` less than the length of the input.
+An ST `st` is an *d-Incremental* ST (d-IST), if it is incremental and the length of output is always `d` less than the length of input.
 ```agda
 HasDelay : ℕ → ST X Y → Set
 HasDelay d st = ∀ xs {ys}